torrejonv/teranode/docs/architecture/architecture.md

 _Efficiency_: Subtrees are broadcast every second (assuming a baseline throughput of 1M transactions per second), making data propagation more continuous rather than batched every 10 minutes.
 1. By broadcasting these subtrees at such a high frequency, receiving nodes can validate these batches quickly and continuously, having them "pre-approved" for inclusion in a block.

-2. This contrasts with the BTC protocol, where a new block, and hence a new batch of transactions, is broadcast approximately every ten minutes after being confirmed by miners.
+2. This contrasts with the original Bitcoin protocol design, where a new block, and hence a new batch of transactions, is broadcast approximately every ten minutes after being confirmed by miners.

 _Lightweight_: Subtrees only include transaction IDs, not the full transaction data, since all nodes already have the transactions, thus reducing the size of the data to propagate.
 1. Since all nodes participating in the network are assumed to already have the full transaction data (which they receive and store as transactions are created and spread through the network), it's unnecessary to rebroadcast the full details with every subtree.